Do you have a child personal injury claim?

 - Road Traffic Accidents

-How does a child accident claim process differ comparison to an adult claim?
+How does a child injury claim process differ comparison to an adult claim?

 It is a final check to ensure that a fair and appropriate settlement has been reached on behalf of the child.

-Will my child receive compensation immediately if the child accident claim is successful?
+Will my child receive compensation immediately if the child injury claim is successful?

 Compensation is usually paid in a bank account at the court funds office.
-It then stays there and gains interest until the child reaches 18 years old, it is then paid directly to them.
-It is possible to request payments out of the settlement prior to the child reaching 18 years old.
+It then stays there and gains interest until the child 18th birthday, it is then paid directly to them.
+It is possible to request payments out of the settlement prior to the child reaching 18 years old, for example for medical treatment.

-Child accident claim – What can be claimed for?
+Child injury claim – What can be claimed for?

-A child can claim compensation for the pain and suffering that that their injury has caused them.
+A child can claim compensation for the pain and child suffering that their injury has caused them.

 The child or parent/guardian can also claim any out of pocket expenses that have been incurred, this could include; prescription charges and travel expenses.